×

 DAY 1 - Arrival Day

-Distance: 20 to 33 miles | Terrain: Easier to Intermediate | The Royal and Fortescue Hotel
+Distance: 20 to 33 miles | Terrain: Easier to Intermediate | The Park Hotel

 Meet your leaders at the Tiverton Parkway Train Station at 11 a.m and transfer to the dramatic north Devon coast.
 After enjoying lunch in the picturesque harbor town of Ilfracombe, do a bike fitting.
 Then pedal around some of North Devon’s famous surf beaches.
 Lungs filled with coastal air, you continue into the ancient river-port town of Barnstaple, where you check in for the night.
 Tomorrow, you begin your crossing of inland Devon.